First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Conclusions and Outlook

 \subsection{Results}

-In this work, we have conducted a comprehensive analysis of axial perturbations in RN BH spacetimes, including possible effects of CS modified gravity, focusing on the interplay between charge, angular dependence, and the possible parity-violating effects of the CS coupling.
-By solving the governing perturbation equations analytically in asymptotic regimes and numerically in the bound region between the Cauchy and event horizons, we uncovered several key features. \begin{itemize} \item \textbf{Charge-dependent behavior}: The electromagnetic field tends to suppresses perturbation amplitudes for increasing charge-to-mass ratios $Q/M$, with nearly perfect in-out symmetrization of solutions in the extremal limit ($Q/M \sim 1$).
-This reflects the emergent AdS$_2\times S^{2}$ near-horizon geometry, whose conformal symmetry constrains the perturbation spectrum. \item \textbf{Angular momentum hierarchy}: For low $l$, perturbations exhibit monotonic amplitude decay or rise with $Q/M$, while higher $l$ modes ($l \geq 4$) show resonance-like peaks at critical $Q/M$ values, signaling enhanced coupling between the electric field and higher multipoles. \item \textbf{Role of the CS scalar $\Theta$}: Consistency demands $\Theta$ to be constant in this framework, unless additional symmetry-breaking terms (e.g., rotation- or time-dependent backgrounds) are present.
-This rigidity underscores the subtle balance between CS modifications and spacetime symmetries and means that the perturbation results are valid even outside the CS theory. \item \textbf{WKB quantization}: High-$l$ modes obey a quantized spectrum tied to $Q/M$, corresponding to the resonances in the perturbation amplitude.
+In this work, we have conducted a comprehensive analysis of axial perturbations in RN BH spacetimes, including possible effects of parity violation, focusing on the interplay between charge, angular dependence, and boundary conditions.
+By solving the governing perturbation equations analytically in the fully interior and exterior asymptotic regimes and numerically in the bounded region between the Cauchy and event horizons, we uncovered several key features. \begin{itemize} \item \textbf{Charge-dependent behavior:} The electromagnetic field tends to suppress perturbation amplitudes for increasing charge-to-mass ratios $Q/M$, with nearly perfect in-out symmetrization of solutions in the extremal limit ($Q/M \sim 1$).
+This reflects the emergent AdS$_2\times S^{2}$ near-horizon geometry, whose conformal symmetry constrains the perturbation spectrum. \item \textbf{Angular momentum hierarchy:} For low $l$, perturbations exhibit a monotonic amplitude decrease or increase with $Q/M$, while higher $l$ modes ($l \geq 4$) show resonance-like peaks at critical $Q/M$ values, signaling enhanced coupling between the electric field and higher multipoles. \item \textbf{Role of the CS scalar $\Theta$:} Consistency demands $\Theta$ to be constant in this framework, unless additional symmetry-breaking terms (e.g., rotation- or time-dependent backgrounds) are present.
+This rigidity underscores the subtle balance between posible CS modifications to gravitation and discrete spacetime symmetries.
+While our investigations were originally motivated by interest in CS gravity specifically, our perturbation calculations are ultimately valid outside the CS theory. \item \textbf{WKB quantization:} High-$l$ modes obey a quantized spectrum tied to $Q/M$, corresponding to the resonances in the perturbation amplitude.
 However, the solutions break down in the extremal limit---a hint toward potential non-perturbative effects or instabilities. \end{itemize}

 Our results bridge a critical gap in the study of charged BHs in modified gravity.
 The observed resonance effects and amplitude suppression could influence gravitational wave signatures from charged compact objects, offering ideas for observational tests for future detectors such as LISA.
 Moreover, the constraints on $\Theta$ highlight the need for broader analyses as mentioned below to fully assess a theory's viability.